GlacioHack/xdem-demo/README.md

-# xdem demo - S3 workshop, Grenoble, June 2024
+# ESA training course, Innsbruck, September 2024

-This repository contains a set of notebooks to showcase how to handle georeferenced (raster, vector) files and run DEM analysis in Python using [geoutils](https://github.com/GlacioHack/GeoUtils/) and [xdem](https://github.com/GlacioHack/xdem/).
+Ths repository contains the material for the tutorial on glaciers geodetic mass balance for ESA's 13th ADVANCED TRAINING COURSE ON LAND REMOTE SENSING (Snow and Glaciers), held in Innsbruck from 16 to 20 September.

-They are split into beginner/advanced depending on whether or not you have previous experience with geoutils/xdem.
+It contains a set of notebooks to showcase how to handle georeferenced (raster, vector) files and run DEM analysis in Python using [geoutils](https://github.com/GlacioHack/GeoUtils/) and [xdem](https://github.com/GlacioHack/xdem/).

 **Running the examples from your computer**

 - Download the code:
 The examples can be downloaded and run on your computer by installing the necessary packages with conda.
-Simply download the content of this repository ("code" button on the top-right or in command-line `git clone -b 2024_ige https://github.com/GlacioHack/xdem-demo.git`), then run:
+Simply download the content of this repository ("code" button on the top-right or in command-line `git clone -b 2024_esa https://github.com/GlacioHack/xdem-demo.git`), then run:
 ```
 mamba env create -f environment.yml
 mamba activate xdem-demo